cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 (***) Multiprecision support is available on SDPA if the appropriate SDPA package is installed.
 With multiprecision support, SDPA can solve your problem with much smaller `epsilonDash` and/or `epsilonStar` parameters.
 These parameters must be manually adjusted to achieve the desired degree of precision.
 Please see the solver website for details.
 SDPA can also solve some ill-posed problems with multiprecision support.

+LP - Linear Programming refers to problems with a linear objective function and linear constraints.

+QP - Quadratic Programming refers to problems with a quadratic objective function and linear constraints.

+SOCP - Second Order Cone Programming.

+SDP - Semi-Definite Programming.

-Here EXP refers to problems with exponential cone constraints.
+EXP - refers to problems with exponential cone constraints.
 The exponential cone is defined as

     :math:`\{(x,y,z) \mid y > 0, y\exp(x/y) \leq z \} \cup \{ (x,y,z) \mid x \leq 0, y = 0, z \geq 0\}`.

 Most users will never specify cone constraints directly.
 Instead, cone constraints are added when CVXPY converts the problem into standard form.

-The POW column refers to problems with 3-dimensional power cone constraints.
+POW - refers to problems with 3-dimensional power cone constraints.
 The 3D power cone is defined as

     :math:`\{(x,y,z) \mid x^{\alpha}y^{\alpha} \geq |z|, x \geq 0, y \geq 0 \}`.